nunosilva800/blog/1-pattern-history-consumer.md

 ```

 This is barely scratching the surface and in a following post I'll be showing how this can
-be done in a more realistic environment, such as when using Apache Kafka as the stream processor.
+be done in a more realistic environment, such as when using Apache Kafka for the event log storage.

+### But...
+Will it scale?

+If there is the need for the service to be scaled horizontally and for all the instances to share the
+state, then an in-memory store is no longer suitable but this pattern can still be useful.

+The major problem to solve would be the coordination between the instances when
+they need to re-create / update the store (after some downtime for example).
+One way is to ensure only one instance can write to the store while others wait, or
+you can have some strategy to partition writes between instances.
+Signalling whether a particular instance should write or wait for the store depends greatly on
+the storage system.

 ## Key takeaways:

+When there is the need to process a backlog of messages before anything else:

 - using in-memory only store can lead to lower dependency micro/nano-services
+- in-memory store also allows apps to rely on in-process communication / synchronization tools
-- reprocessing the entire event log on start up does not have to be complicated
+- reprocessing the entire event log on start-up, and signalling once done to unblock other threads,
+can lead to a flow that is easier to reason about

 [ref1]:https://martinfowler.com/eaaDev/EventSourcing.html